NatalieC15/Coding/README.md

 # Section 2:
 ## Running the code
 After installing the required programmes.
-Using the GitBash programme, the cd command should be entered to move to the correct directory that contains both the XML file of interest and the pythontest.txt.
+Using the GitBash programme, the cd command should be entered to move to the correct directory that contains both the XML file of interest and the pythontest.py.
 As a check to determine that the user is in the correct directory the ls command should be used.
 See below:
 ```
 ~
 $ cd Desktop/Coding/XML_files/